MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/microsoftml-package.md

 |[mlModel](mlmodel.md) | Provides a summary of a Microsoft R Machine Learning model.|

-## Loss functions for classification and regression
+## 4-Loss functions for classification and regression

 | Function name | Description |
 |---------------|-------------|